araddon/demisauce/docs/getstarted.rst

 Create Django App
 ------------------
-See the documentation on `Django Docs <http://docs.djangoproject.com/en/dev/intro/tutorial01/#intro-tutorial01>`_ and follow the part of installing and starting a new app, and where it says to create the app *polls* we will actually be running.
+See the documentation on `Django Docs <http://docs.djangoproject.com/en/dev/intro/tutorial01/#intro-tutorial01>`_ and follow the part of installing and starting a new app, and where it says to create the app *polls* we will actually be createing an app called *blog*.
 It is easiest to use Sqlite as the db for this demo::

     python manage.py startapp blog